What budget for activities and outings Bolivia?

 What budget to eat Bolivia?

-Eating in the markets.
-Throughout the country, the mercados often have a comedor where you can enjoy local menus for nothing!
-For lunch, they often offer an almuerzo formula consisting of a soup and a main course for a handful of bolivianos (between 10 and 20 Bs the menu).
+Eating out in the markets.
+Throughout the country, mercados often have a comedor where you can enjoy local menus for next to nothing!
+For lunch, they often offer an almuerzo formula consisting of soup and a main course for a handful of bolivianos (between 10 and 20 Bs per menu).

-The restaurants.
-Almost all restaurants offer almuerzo lunch packages at low prices, with soup and a main course for the smaller restaurants (around 40 Bs), plus salad bar, desserts and drinks for the better ones (up to 70 Bs).
-Prices for a la carte dishes vary greatly depending on the choice of restaurant.
-The cost of a dinner is generally higher than lunch.
-And, with a few exceptions, the prices charged by good restaurants are not prohibitive
+Restaurants.
+Virtually all restaurants offer lunchtime almuerzo formulas at attractive prices, with soup and main course for the smaller restaurants (around Bs 40), plus salad bar, desserts and drinks for the better restaurants (up to Bs 70).
+A la carte prices vary enormously according to the choice of restaurant.
+The cost of dinner is generally higher than that of lunch.
+And, with a few exceptions, the prices charged by good restaurants are not prohibitive.

-Prices for espresso or cappuccino in the big cities are slightly cheaper than in France.
-Prices are much lower in street stalls or some small shops.
+Prices for an espresso or cappuccino in the big city chains are slightly lower than in France.
+Prices are considerably lower in street stalls and some small shops.

 What is the budget for accommodation Bolivia?